CHRISTMAS DEALS: GIFT SETS 5% -15% OFF & TEAWARE 10% OFF | VALID THROUGH SUNDAY | YOUR CODE:

 Cultivation & Processing

-The Bangwei Mountain and its populace, largely members of the Lahu cultural minority, have a history with tea dating back more than a thousand years.
-Within the village walls there is even a tea tree estimated to be 1,000 years old attesting to this tradition.
+The Bangwei Mountain tea region and its inhabitants, members of the Lahu ethnic minority, are said to share a connection to tea cultivation and trade that spans more than a thousand years.
+Within the village walls stands a tea tree believed to be around 1,000 years old, a living testament to this enduring tradition.

 Storage